 But today’s verse most clearly describes her money-making efforts.
 She makes fine linen, then she sells it, then she delivers it.

 I searched through many articles online about this verse.
 You see, this verse really is a puzzle.
 We can see how much of a priority this woman’s home and family were.
 We know how devoted she was to her husband.
 We know that her children rise up and call her blessed.

-Even more complexing, did she only work from the four walls of her home, or did she venture out into the “career world”?
+Even more perplexing, did she only work from the four walls of her home, or did she venture out into the “career world”?
 Do these verses tell us that women can have a career?
-Should they only work from home?
+Should women only work from home?

 I don’t want to cause controversy, but I have to be honest with you.
-I’ve been perplexed over these same issues for my entire married life.
-When I was first married, before I had any children, I worked full time as an office worker to help my husband pay for college.
+I’ve been puzzling over these same issues for my entire married life.
+When I was first married, before I had any children, I worked full time as a financial aid officer to help my husband pay for college.